arotem3/waveDG/docs/docs.md

 ```
 sudo make install
 ```
-The examples can also be compiled this way, e.g. `make advection` will compile the example `examples/advection.cpp` which can be run with `examples/advection`.
+The examples can also be compiled this way, e.g. `make advec` will compile the example `examples/advec.cpp` which can be run with `examples/advec`.

 ## Conventions